 On-site registration is required.
 All candidates must present a valid government-issued photo ID in order to test.
 Results will be available upon completion of the exam.

 To verify if Constitution testing will be available on a specific date, please e-mail the Testing & Assessment Specialist.

-In order to be eligible for admission into the nursing program, prospective nursing students are required to demonstrate a certain level of English and math ability on the mandatory admission exam.
-Applicants are allowed two (2) attempts to achieve the minimum scores on the exam.
+In order to be eligible for admission into the nursing program, prospective nursing students are required to demonstrate a certain level of English, math and science (Anatomy & Physiology) ability on the mandatory HESI Admission Assessment (HESI A2).

 Applicants are allowed two (2) attempts in a two-year period to achieve the minimum scores on this exam.

 All HESI A2 test scores are valid for two (2) years from the date of administration.

 HESI A2 exams are administered on specific dates listed in the Nursing Application Packet.
 Please refer to the Nursing Application Packet or attend the mandatory Nursing Information Session for more specific information.